 - In a large bowl, combine bread crumbs, eggs, cheese, parsley, water and seasonings.
 Add ground meats; mix lightly but thoroughly.
 Shape into 1-in. balls.
 Place on greased racks in shallow baking pans.
 Bake 20-25 minutes or until browned.

 - Transfer meatballs to a 4- or 5-qt. slow cooker.
 Pour spaghetti sauce over top.
 Cook, covered, on low for 3-4 hours or until meatballs are cooked through.
+If desired, serve with minced parsley.
 Yield: about 5 dozen.

 Originally published as Slow-Cooked Italian Meatballs in Taste of Home's Holiday & Celebrations Cookbook Annual 2013, p21

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.

 Reviews for Slow-Cooked Italian Meatballs

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review